Preventive Controls for Animal Food: Food Safety Plan

 Food Safety Plan Responsibility

-The Food Safety Plan (FSP) must be written or signed off on by a Preventive Controls Qualified Individual (PCQI), who must be qualified by either job experience or training.
+The Food Safety Plan (FSP) must be written or developed by a Preventive Controls Qualified Individual (PCQI), who must be qualified by either job experience or training.
 The only training recognized by the FDA for a PCQI is the Food Safety Preventive Controls Alliance (FSPCA) course Preventive Controls for Animal Food.

 Food Safety Plan Requirements